-Adjustment letter is a reply letter to the buyer’s complaint or claim.
-In other words, when seller or transportation authority writes letter in response to the complaint or claim letter of the buyer, it is known as adjustment letter.
+Adjustment letter is the reply letter referencing a corrective action to the buyer’s complaint or claim.
+In other words, when seller or delivery authorities write the letter in response to the complaint or claim letter regarding any defective product of the buyer is known as claim adjustment letter.
 This letter informs the customer either acceptance or rejection of their complaints and claims.
-Acceptance of the claims may take different forms such as simply regretting the mistakes, or making a correction to the mistakes through the payment of compensation.
-Reply to complaint letter plays a vital role in enhancing the goodwill of a company and maintaining relationships with the customers.
+Acceptance of the claims may take different forms such as simply admittance of mistake, or taking positive actions which can include the payment of compensation.
+Adjustment notice or reply to complaint letter plays a vital role in enhancing the goodwill of a company and maintaining relationships with the customers.

 According to Murphy and Hilderbrandt, “An adjustment letter is the reply to a compliant or claim letter”.

 Finally, we can say that an adjustment letter gives an answer to the customer’s claim letter.
 Through this letter, the seller notifies the customer whether his claim is granted or rejected.
 Since this letter settles the claims of the customers, it is also termed as letter of claim settlement.
 This letter helps to build and maintain goodwill with the customers.
 This letter to customer complaint can come in the form of official letters or recommendation letters which promotes future business.

 Factors to be considered while drafting Adjustment Letter Or, Contents of Adjustment Letter

 In drafting adjustment letter, the following points should be kept in mind so that in can convince the affected buyer:

 - Acknowledging the claim letter: At the beginning of the adjustment letter, the seller should acknowledge the claim letter of the customer and thank the customer for pointing out the mistakes.